 Greece has also played a role in The Rumba Kings' music videos, with several being filmed in various locations across the country, including the enchanting islands of Mykonos and Santorini, as well as the mainland.
 Bacolas envisions his ultimate dream as building a villa on Santorini, complete with a recording studio, demonstrating his deep connection and love for the Greek culture and its musical influences.

-Several of The Rumba Kings' music videos were recorded in different locations in Greece, including the islands of Mykonos, Santorini, and throughout the mainland.
 Unwinding an interview for The National Herald, journalist Taso Mouhteros reveals what seems to be building within Bacolas from the start, “My ultimate dream is to build a villa on Santorini with a recording studio," says Bacolas.

 Read more press related to Johnny Bacolas here

 With vocalist Sofi Alexandrou in Athens, Greece